bloomberg/chromium.bb/native_client_sdk/src/doc/devguide/devcycle/running.rst

 #.
 If the link below "Native Client" says "Enable":

    * Click the "Enable" link.
-   * Scroll down to the bottom of the page and click the "Relaunch Now" button.
-     **Native Client will not be enabled until you relaunch your browser**.
+   * Click the "Relaunch Now" button in the bottom of the screen. **Native Client will not be enabled until you relaunch your browser**.
 All browser windows will restart when you relaunch Chrome.

 If you enable the Native Client flag and still can't run applications from outside the Chrome Web Store, you may need to enable the Native Client plugin: